HGlass07/Battleships/README.md

 The app was tested with an early deployment to Heroku in advance of the final version deployment, to confirm no errors occur.

+**Bugs:**

+Fixed bugs -
+While testing, it was found that the boards generated when a user plays another round of the game were still populated by the 'hit' ships from the previous round.

+This was resolved by creating a seperate function for generating the computer's ships, and making sure the boards are reset to their initial states when a new game is launched - upon which they are then populated.

 **Validation:**

 The app was tested using the Code Institute Python Linter, and produced no errors, as can be seen below: